DeeMcCart/CI_PP5_Jeweller/README.md

 ![Feature testing page3](./jeweller/docs/readme_images/val-feature-p3.png?raw=true "Feature testing page3")

 ### Bugs and issues
-Almost XX issues were recorded, I used an excel spreadhseet to keep track.
+Almost 130 issues were recorded, I used an excel spreadhseet to keep track.

 The structure of the log is shown here: